 When you see an image like the one below, you can almost step right into the scene.
 The image conveys must to the viewer, such as feeling the waterfall spray on one’s face.
 Hearing the crashing waters and the sweet tropical smell in the air.
 One may almost squint with the beaming light as is mirrors the silky white cascades.
 How can one create such a natural looking image of this spectacular photography location?
 The secret is learning how to bracket photos for landscape photography.

 As you may have guessed, images like these require more than a single shot.
-If you want to capture all those tropical details, you’ll have to bracket your exposures.
-The idea of bracketing seems pretty simple: just point your camera at the scene, take an underexposed and overexposed shot and blend them together later in post-processing.
-But life is rarely that simple.
+If you want to capture all those tropical details, you will have to learn how to bracket camera exposures.
+The idea of how o bracket seems pretty simple.
+Point your camera at the scene.
+Then, take an underexposed and overexposed shot.
+Afterwards, blend them together in post-processing.
+However, life is rarely that simple.
 When I pointed the camera at the waterfalls, this is what I saw:

 If I had relied on my camera’s automated exposure bracketing option and simply taken one overexposed and one underexposed shot, it would not have given me the data I needed.
 The lighter shot is completely useless because the shadows are overexposed.
 While the darker shot does offer some extra details in the highlights, the area around the sun is still pretty severely overexposed.